grssnbchr/rddj-reproducibility-workflow/README.md

 ### Step 3
 For deployment, we want the following:

+(* The RMarkdown should be automagically knitted to HTML)
 * The knitted RMarkdown file (`main.html`) should be pushed as `ìndex.html`, so it is shown on the GitHub Page
 * The R code and the input files should be made available for download as a **zipped folder**, so everyone can rerun the RMarkdown and/or modify the code and produce the output folder.